RAF Bentley Priory

 RAF Bentley Priory was a non-flying Royal Air Force station near Stanmore in the London Borough of Harrow.
 It was the headquarters of Fighter Command in the Battle of Britain and throughout the Second World War.
-During the war, two enemy bombs destroyed a wooden hut near the married quarters, a blast from a V-1 flying bomb broke a few windows, the windows in the Officers' Mess were shattered by a V-2 rocket, and a Vickers Wellington crashed outside the Sergeants' Mess.

 The Royal Air Force station closed its operations on 30 May 2008, with all units relocating to new accommodation at RAF Northolt, a few miles away.

 The station incorporated Bentley Priory, which was originally built in 1766.
-The house was significantly extended in 1788, by Sir John Soane, for John Hamilton, 1st Marquess of Abercorn.
-It was the final home of the dowager Queen Adelaide, queen consort of William IV, before her death there in 1849.
-Afterwards the building was used as a hotel and girls' school before being acquired by the RAF in 1926.
-The site includes a Grade II* listed Officers' Mess and Italian Gardens.
-These, together with the park, are designated a Registered Garden Grade II.
-The land south of the house is the Bentley Priory Nature Reserve, a Site of Special Scientific Interest maintained by Harrow Heritage Trust.

 Since its closure, the Officers' Mess has converted into the Bentley Priory Museum with exhibits focusing on the house's role in the Battle of Britain.
 The grounds have been redeveloped as a private residential housing estate.